cityofaustin/Residential-Permitting/_project_steps/interior-remodel/overview.md

 ---
 title: Interior Remodel > 0.
 Overview
-seo_title: Interior Remodel Permit Overview
+seo_title: Getting an Interior Remodel Permit
-seo_description:
+seo_description: >-
+  Doing an interior remodel in Austin?
+Find out if you need a permit, what you will need to apply, and learn about the permitting process.
 step_number: 0
 project_name: interior remodel
 permalink: /residential/projects/interior-remodel/